jeffreyjwinn/jeffreyjwinn/docs/index.md

 ## Jeffrey Winn's Blog

 ## This blog is divided into sections.
-Some sections have to do with thoughts and ideas, while other sections are work resources.
-Enjoy.
+Most articles published here are technology resources or notes.
+This is really just a way for me to remember things.
+Enjoy!

 [IT The Hard Way](it-the-hard-way.md)